shivashant25/Sentinel-with-XDR/labguide/part-01/lab08.md

 ## Lab objectives (Duration: 45 minutes)
 In this lab, you will complete the following tasks:
-- Task 1: Ingesting logs from Azure AD to Sentinel
+- Task 1: Ingesting logs from Azure Entra ID to Sentinel

 ## Architecture Diagram